Azure/terraform-azurerm-avm-res-dbformysql-flexibleserver/examples/ad-admin/README.md

 provider "azurerm" {
   features {}
 }

+# we need the tenant id for the active directory administrator
+data "azurerm_client_config" "this" {}

 ## Section to provide a random Azure region for the resource group
 # This allows us to randomize the region for the resource group.